ceramicnetwork/docs/docs/reference/accounts/did-session.md

 const ceramic = new CeramicClient() ceramic.did = session.did

-// pass ceramic instance where needed, ie glaze
+// pass ceramic instance where needed, ie ceramic, composedb, glaze
 // ...

 // before ceramic writes, check if session is still valid, if expired, create new